Frequently Asked Questions (FAQ)

 • There is free parking underneath the building (entrance off of Windsor Blvd) where you could park in any available spot even if it says “reserved”.
 Take the elevator to the 2nd floor to Suite 290.
 There is also metered and street parking available off of Windsor Blvd.

-• Form of ID, Doctor prescription/referral for physical therapy (if you have one), X-ray/MRI report (if taken)
+• Doctor prescription/referral for physical therapy (if you have one)

 • In the state of CA there is what’s called “Direct Access” where you can start seeing a physical therapist directly without seeing a physician first.
 This could continue for 12 visits or 45 days – whichever comes first – and then a plan of care (prescription) from a physician will need to be obtained to continue care.